Shashank0507-blip/Credit-Card-Fraud-Detection-using-Machine-Learning/README.md

 Once the data is preprocessed, we train an "LIGHTGBM" Classifier to detect fraud.
 Here’s the process that was used:

-Train-Test Split:
+   1.Train-Test Split:
      The dataset is split into training (80%) and testing (20%) to evaluate performance.

-Model Selection:
+   2.Model Selection:
      We use lightgbm, which is an optimized gradient boosting technique.

-Hyperparameter Tuning:
+   3.Hyperparameter Tuning:
      We apply "Bayesian Search" to find the best hyperparameters like: learning_rate, max_depth, n_estimators, colsample_bytree and subsample.

 Link to download the dataset: